 - Benign paroxysmal positional vertigo -- Benign paroxysmal positional vertigo (BPPV) results from damage to the delicate sensory units of the balance portion of the inner ear.
 Symptoms of BPPV include a spinning sensation, dizziness, a sense of imbalance, and lightheadedness brought on by changes in head and body position, such as tipping the head backward.
 Nausea may also occur, but hearing loss or tinnitus is not associated with this condition.
 Vertigo can vary in intensity from mild to severe and usually lasts only a few minutes.
 A series of simple, in-office head and body repositioning maneuvers can result in a full recovery.

 - Acoustic neuroma -- This is a benign tumor that most commonly grows on the nerve in the inner ear that controls balance.
 Tinnitus is usually the first symptom, after which gradual hearing loss may occur.
 Vertigo is usually not present.
-You physician can discuss treatment options.
+You and your physician can discuss treatment options.

 Other causes of dizziness